InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td colspan="2">RangeEntry (repeated NumEntries times)</td>
       <td colspan="2">
-        A single or range of Vendor ID(s) of Vendor(s) who are allowed to use an OOB legal basis on the given publisher’s digital property.
-If a Vendor ID is not within the bounds of the ranges then they are not allowed to use an OOB legal basis on the given publisher's digital property..
+        A single or range of Vendor ID(s) of Vendor(s) who are allowed to use OOB legal bases on the given publisher’s digital property.
+If a Vendor ID is not within the bounds of the ranges then they are not allowed to use OOB legal bases on the given publisher's digital property..
       </td>
     </tr>